-Fandango – the origins of Fandango have long been under dispute: differing opinions trace the style to Andalucia, Aragon, or the Canary Islands, while some include West Indian, Latin American and Moorish influences.
+Fandango – the origins of Fandangos have long been under dispute: differing opinions trace the style to Andalucia, Aragon, or the Canary Islands, while some include West Indian, Latin American, and Moorish influences.
 The style is also important in traditional Spanish and Portuguese dance and has been included in many classical compositions.
-Over the years many sub styles have developed.
-For example there are fandangos typical of Huelva and Malaga (the latter style known as verdiales).
-New versions have also emerged, such as Fandanguillos, or little fandangos, which are an upbeat style of fandango.
+Over the years many sub-styles have developed.
+For example, there are fandangos typical of Huelva and Malaga (the latter style known as verdiales).
+New versions have also emerged, such as Fandanguillos, or “little fandangos”, which are an upbeat style of fandango

 Gitana / Gitano – Gypsy

-Guajira – Cuban influenced version of flamenco, the original guajira was brought back to Spain in the 16th century.
-This upbeat style of flamenco requires a gifted solo guitarist.
+Guajira – Cuban influenced version of flamenco, the original guajira was brought back to Spain from the colonized countries in the 16th century.
+This upbeat style of flamenco requires a virtuoso solo guitarist

 Guitarra – guitar